harshalchandile/password_encryption_authentication/readme.md

-**Password encryption :**
+# Password encryption and database authentication using bcrypt and mongoose
-Encrypted password save and authentication using Mongoose js.
+***Now encrypt your passwords with bcrypt, store hash in mongoose.js***